DanRepik/cloud_foundry/README.md

 - [Pulumi AWS Lambda Function](https://www.pulumi.com/docs/reference/pkg/aws/lambda/function/)
 - [AWS Lambda Documentation](https://docs.aws.amazon.com/lambda/)

-# RestAPI (ComponentResource)
+## `rest_api` (Helper Function)

-The `RestAPI` class is a Pulumi component resource that allows you to create and manage an AWS API Gateway REST API with Lambda integrations and authorizers.

-This component takes one or more OpenAPI specification and attaches Lambda functions to the API path operations as integrations.
-It also supports Lambda authorizers for authentication and authorization.
+The `rest_api` function simplifies the creation and management of an AWS API Gateway REST API with Lambda integrations and authorizers.
+It allows you to define your API using an OpenAPI specification and attach Lambda functions to specific path operations.
+Additionally, it supports Lambda authorizers for authentication and authorization.

-## Example Usage
+### Example Usage

 ```python
 import pulumi